 - a.
-The Contractor shall ensure continuous operation of the existing fiber networks and systems during construction of the project.
-The Contractor shall be responsible for repairing, to lowa DOT's satisfaction and at no cost to lowa DOT, any damage the Contractor causes to the existing fiber networks and systems during the life of the project. - b.
-The Contractor shall not work on splicing, disconnecting and/or in any way disrupting normal operation of the existing fiber networks or systems without approval from all affected parties.
-Parties include the lowa DOT, the ICN, and other local agencies.
-The

-Contractor shall provide a written request to the lowa DOT and the respective parties for approval at least 10 calendar days before work is done near an existing fiber network or equipment.
-A copy of the written request shall be submitted to the lowa DOT in all cases.
-In addition to the written request, the Contractor shall submit the work plan and schedule for approval by the lowa DOT.
+Ensure continuous operation of the existing fiber networks and systems during construction of the project.
+Repair to Engineer's satisfaction and at no cost to lowa DOT, any damage caused to the existing fiber networks and systems during the life of the project. - b.
+Do not work on splicing, disconnecting and/or in any way disrupting normal operation of the existing fiber networks or systems without approval from all affected parties.
+Parties include the lowa DOT, the lowa Communications Network (ICN), and other local agencies.
+Provide a written request to the lowa DOT and the respective parties for approval at least 10 calendar days before work is done near an existing fiber network or equipment.
+Submit a copy of the written request to the lowa DOT in all cases.
+In addition to the written request, submit the work plan and schedule for approval by the Engineer.
 The work plan shall include all fiber strands and the parties possibly affected.
-The Contractor shall restore the disrupted system upon completion of the work within the allowable working hours as noted in the contract documents.
-The Contractor shall remain on site until lowa DOT and/or ICN notifies that the disrupted systems are fully operational.
-Failure of the Contractor to restore disrupted systems and equipment within the allowable working hours will constitute an unplanned disruption.
+Restore the disrupted system upon completion of the work within the allowable working hours as noted in the contract documents.
+Remain on site until lowa DOT and/or ICN notifies that the disrupted systems are fully operational.
+Failure to restore disrupted systems and equipment within the allowable working hours will constitute an unplanned disruption.